wuzhengy/TAU/Communication over DHT.md

 ### Mutable items format in chat
 After B scanned A's QR code(public key), B start to post gossip to A, then expect read from A's response, given A has B's QR code scanned into A's peer list as well.
 1. gossip: see later discussion
 2. message.
-A will post message back to `B`; A will publish when update happens
+A post message back to B, A will also publish related immtuable data such as msg and contentRoot1..5
 ```
-*  Salt = "msg"
+*  Salt = "msg" + "receiver pk"
  Mutable Data item from A to B:
    {
    username: string; this is where user can change name.